-It was a five day affair with mechanical horses going round and round.
+Page 2 of 2 - It was a five day affair with mechanical horses going round and round.
 A pint-size Ferris wheel and merry-go-round were big deals to kids who would otherwise watch Ben Freidinger slice baloney.

 Morton civic leaders thought Wilson was the more reputable of carnivals but still wary of anyone ‘pitching’ to Morton’s innocent.
 After all, we were in a ‘depression’ and pennies were spent wisely and not pitched recklessly to bag a prize.

 A small pasture a block off Main was the spot to stake the Big Tent and an aura of carnival mystique prevailed well into the midnight hour.
 A boxing ring was set up inviting any local bruiser to climb under the ropes and try and beat their thug.

 It was a $25 prize to anyone who could ‘stand’ 10 minutes, and a local Bartlemay accepted the challenge.
 Of course half of Morton stood at ringside cheering for Bartlemay and going ‘bananas’ when the Carny boxer was dropped to the canvas.
 To a subdued Morton, the fight was explosive.

 Ward Grundy was destined to fame.
 He was a celebrated teacher, principal, basketball coach and Santa Claus at Christmas.

 He was (beyond a doubt) the most recognized person in Morton.

 At Christmas, parents took the kids to City Hall (or the grade school) and Santa would distribute an orange and a box of ‘hard’ candy.

 We all knew it was Ward but went along with his frolic until we were well into our teens.